storageos/storageos.github.io/_docs/concepts/multitenancy.md

 # Multitenancy

-Multiple users, teams or projects can share a StorageOS cluster.

 StorageOS provides mechanisms for managing how different projects or teams share a StorageOS cluster.

-Volumes and rules are namespaced.
+Volumes and rules are namespaced, and namespaces in Kubernetes propagate automatically to StorageOS namespaces.

-Namespaces help different projects or teams share a StorageOS cluster.
-No namespaces are created by default, and users can have any number of namespaces.

-Namespaces apply to volumes and rules.

-# Quality of service

-You can deprioritize the traffic on noisy apps by throttling ie. reducing the rate of disk I/O.
+You can deprioritize the traffic on noisy applications by setting `storageos.com/throttle=true` on a volume.
+This reduces the rate of disk I/O and enables other applications to take priority.

-# Users
+# Users and policies

+This section applies to Docker only; in Kubernetes deployments, you should use standard Kubernetes RBAC mechanisms.

-User accounts facilitate granular permissioning of acceptable actions within the system by the use of policies
+User accounts facilitate granular permissioning of acceptable actions within the system by the use of policies.
 On initial startup there is only the admin `storageos` user.

 ## Admin vs User accounts